Falanan/Private_Assistant/README.md

 ## Installation

 TODO: On going due to there are many redundant modules for webui and training.
-Need to take times to figure the core requirement.
+Need times to figure out the core requirement.

 ### mmlab packages for MuseTalk
 ```